 All students are given a general introduction to movement and are allowed to progress at their own pace.
 The classes are varied and unfold at a quick pace to maintain interest.
 Children are originally placed in the appropriate age group.
-As a student is ready to advance, no matter what their age, they are transferred to another level.
+As a student is ready to advance, no matter what their age, they are transferred to another level at the appropriate time.
 In this way the progress of all is not restricted.